jkalter11/Garrys-Mod-Rules-Menu/README.md

 # Garrys-Mod-Rules-Menu
-Install: Put this into your garrysmod/garrysmod/lua/autorun/client
+Server use: Put this into your garrysmod/garrysmod/lua/autorun/client For you ONLY: garrysmod/garrysmod/lua